A14m0/Command-Control_Fiddling/README.md

 things to know.
 Firstly is that all modules and network backends are compiled as Linux shared-object libraries.
 Depending on which kind of thing you are creating, you must define a few things.
-All valid modules contain a defined global integer variable named "type" (without the quotations) and a global character pointer variable named "id" (again, without the quotations).
+All valid modules contain a defined global integer variable named "type" (without the quotations), a global integer variable named "id", and a global character pointer variable named "name".
 The "type" variable identifies to the server if the shared-object is a network backend or a standalone module.
-Set this value to 69 if you are making a module, and to 99 if you are making a network backend.
-The "id" variable allows the server to uniquely identify modules, so be creative with this one :).
+Set this value to "69" if you are making a module, and to "99" if you are making a network backend.
+The "id" variable allows the server to uniquely identify modules, so be creative with this one :), and the "name" variable is the string name of the module for use in the manager interface.
 There are some additional things you must define in order for the server to use your custom program.
 ### Modules
 Modules are single-shot programs that are executed on the server and run in a